a3helmich/Konfidence.BaseClasses/README.md

 # Libraries

 ### Konfidence.BaseClasses
-- Some extensions to make reading some constructs more fluent
+- Some extensions to make reading some patterns more fluent
 	- when objects/string/guid/datatime/timespan assignments are actually assigned, .IsAssigned()
 	- eof for stream reading, .IsEof()
 	- string is a guid, .IsGuid()